phplrt/language-server/libs/rpc-dispatcher/README.md

     <a href="https://phplrt.org"><img src="https://avatars2.githubusercontent.com/u/49816277?s=128" width="128" alt="Phplrt" /></a>
 </p>

-## RPC Protocol
+## RPC Dispatcher

-An implementation of RPC message dispatcher.
+This is a subtree split of the phplrt RPC dispatcher component.

 ### Resources